 | Best-before or shelf-life expiry, invoice matched, credit expected | Keeps the row useful for cellar review and month-end follow-up |

-A practical weekly routine looks like this.
-The delivery goes into the sheet the same day it is received.
-Any shortage, substitution, or damaged container is marked while the signed note is still in hand.
-Empties collected are logged against the same supplier visit rather than left for someone to remember later.
-When the brewery invoice arrives, the bookkeeper checks it back to the received-goods record instead of posting straight from the invoice total.
+The weekly routine is simple: the delivery goes into the sheet the same day it is received, shortages and substitutions are marked while the signed note is still in hand, empties are logged against the same supplier visit, and the brewery invoice is checked back to the received-goods record rather than posted straight from the invoice total.
 That is exactly the discipline behind matching supplier invoices to delivery notes, but in a pub the received-goods side needs cellar detail rather than a generic warehouse line count.
+Snacks, soft drinks, or back-bar items from wholesalers belong in a separate Booker and Bestway bookkeeping workflow; wine lists need a parallel sheet for turning wine merchant invoices into a cost-per-pour spreadsheet, since case packs and vintage detail do not fit cleanly into a keg-and-cask sheet.

 Keep keg deposits and empties out of beer cost